justgo129/RepData_PeerAssessment1/PA1_template.md

 equivalent to 2304 of all those values.

 As the median value for all steps is zero, all the "NA" values in the "steps" column of this new otherwise identical dataset were replaced with zeroes.
+This explains the "long-tail" distribution of the histogram, with most of the values being zeroes.

 This new dataset (which doesn't contain "NA" values) is called *activitynona*.
 A histogram of the steps is practically identical to that shown above.

 The mean total of steps taken per day was derived by summing up the number of steps taken per day and then averaging across all days.
 The median was computed by taking the median of the daily measurements.
-These values: NaN (mean) and NA (median) are practically identical to those displayed above (i.e., before imputation of "NA" values).
+These values: 9354.2295082 (mean) and 1.0395 &times; 10<sup>4</sup> (median) are practically identical to those displayed above (i.e., before imputation of "NA" values).

 ---